rooseveltframework/roosevelt/README.md

   - Default: `43711`
 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.
   - Default: `true`
-- `disableLogger`: When this option is set to true, Roosevelt will not log HTTP requests to the console.
+- `suppressLogs`: When `httpLogs` is set to true, Roosevelt will not log HTTP requests to the console.
+When `rooseveltLogs` is set to true, Roosevelt will not log app status to the console.
-  - Default: `false`
+  - Default: `{httpLogs: false, rooseveltLogs: false}`
 - `noMinify`: Disables HTML minification as well as the minification step in (supporting) CSS and JS compilers.
 Automatically enabled during dev mode.
 Can also be passed as the command line argument `-no-minify`.
   - Default: `false`
 - `enableValidator`: Enables or disables the built-in HTML validator in dev mode.